Savings

 How to make the most of your allowances

-To get the most out of your allowances, you want to think about paying in as much as you’re able to in the tax year.
-That way you can take advantage of as many of the tax benefits as possible.
+To get the most out of your allowances, you may want to think about paying in as much as you’re able to in the tax year.
+That way, you can take advantage of as many of the tax benefits as possible.
 That doesn’t necessarily mean paying in the full allowance; it just means paying in as much as is realistic for you at the time.
+Just remember, a pension and some types of ISAs are investments.
+Their value can go down as well as up and could be worth less than was paid in.

-If you have a Standard Life pension plan and want to change your pension payments or make a new one, you can do this online or through our app.
+If you have a Standard Life pension plan and want to change your pension payments or make a new one, you can usually do this online or through our app.
 If your employer set up your plan and you want to change your monthly payments, get in touch with them to find out how this works for you.

 id

-The information here is based on our understanding in September 2024 and shouldn’t be taken as financial advice.
+The information here is based on our understanding in October 2025 and shouldn’t be taken as financial advice.

 Your own personal circumstances, including where you live in the UK, will have an impact on the tax you pay.
 Laws and tax rules may change in the future.